andraugust/andraugust.github.io/quantum-3.md

 * Probability densities are non-zero outside the potential energy curve, so the particle can be found _beyond_ the classically allowed region.
 * Inside the classically allowed region there are points where the density is zero, so the particle will _never_ be measured there even though it can be classically.
 * In the limit of large $$n$$ the quantum density approaches the classical density.
+* Succesive energy levels add one "bump" to the probability density.